EE/jscs-trailing-comma/README.md

 ## Rationale

+This set of rules checks for trailing commas in object/array literals and either enforces them or disallows them to have a consistend code style.

-In ECMAScript 5.1 trailing commas are allowed in object/array literals.
-Putting trailing commas is sometimes a desired pattern since it makes it possible to add new entries to the end (or remove from them) without touching the preceding line.
+Note: In ECMAScript 5.1 trailing commas are allowed in object/array literals.
+Putting trailing commas is sometimes a desired pattern since it makes it possible to add new entries to the end (or remove from it) of the object/array literal without touching the preceding line.
 It makes Git diffs prettier as you don't touch unrelated parts of code.

 This module defines 4 tasks to be passed to JSCS.
 See the [JSCS](npmjs.org/package/jscs) documentation for further information about working with JSCS and its rules.